accumulationvector/accumulationvector.github.io/_pages/supplements.md

 After puking and no longer taking the supplement I had no futher issues whatsoever.
 It definitely had a strong effect.
 To be fair, I'm not sure if it was the actual pinecone or some contaminant in the supplement (which is not unheard of in TCM manufacturing).
 Either way I would not recommend trying this supplement to anyone.

+## Chromium

 ## Spirolactone

 ## Dong Chong Xia Cao 冬虫夏草 (Chinese Cordyceps Powder)

 ## Ge Jie 蛤蚧 (Chinese Gecko Powder)

+Gecko powder is kind of interesting, in Chinese TCM it is said to tonify the lung and kidneys which I have no idea what that means honestly.

+There is one study I'll [link here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2725337/) which seems to show anti-tumor effects in animal studies for various types of cancers.
+Which seems to be an interesting and valid result.

 ## Ashwaganda